Dick Kravitz

 Richard H. Kravitz (born May 8, 1941) is a Republican politician who served as a member of the Florida House of Representatives, representing the 19th District, from 2000 to 2008.
-Kravitz most recently ran for office in 2016, when he lost to Jason Fischer in the Republican primary for Florida State House District 16.

 History

 Kravitz was born in Philadelphia, Pennsylvania, in 1941, and attended Temple University, graduating with a degree in education in 1963.
 He worked as an English and social studies teacher in Philadelphia.
 Kravitz then attended Ohio University, where he received a graduate degree in sports administration in 1972.
 He moved to the state of Florida in 1972, and subsequently worked as general manager for the Jacksonville Suns, the Jacksonville Express, and the Jacksonville Tea Men.
 In 1979, he was appointed as the Executive Director of the Jacksonville Sports and Entertainment Commission by Jake Godbold, the Mayor of Jacksonville.

 Jacksonville City Council

 In 1987, Kravitz ran for the Jacksonville City Council in the 4th District, which was based in Mandarin in southern Jacksonville.
 He defeated Jessie McCave Mayberry in the Democratic primary, winning 69% of the vote to his opponent's 31%.
 In the general election, Kravitz faced Ed Holtsinger, the only Republican on the Council.
 Kravitz defeated Holtsinger by a wide margin, winning 55% of the vote to Holtsinger's 45%.
 Kravitz was re-elected without opposition in 1991, and was re-elected without opposition in 1995 in the 6th District.